 So.
 At a risk of being overly simplistic perhaps we can identify four basic positions:

 A (for Antis?)
-There are a tiny handful of qualified scientists (I don’t include among these all the chemistry teachers and mining engineers and tv weathermen who believe they are experts on climate, but are more obsessed about the size of government or something – and who happen to be good at making YouTube videos), with honestly-held minority views, which the majority are currently not impressed by, but which could – if found to be reliable – change the consensus one day.
+There are a tiny handful of qualified scientists (I don’t include among these all the chemistry teachers and mining engineers and tv weathermen who believe they are experts on climate, but are more obsessed about the size of government or something – and who happen to be good at making YouTube videos), with honestly-held maverick views, which the majority are currently not impressed by but which could change the consensus one day.
 But only IF they can produce evidence / data which can be independently replicated, as all science must be, by definition.

 B (for Blasés?)
 Then there are a few more relatively relaxed climate scientists who are not expecting an apocalypse tomorrow, but who still believe we should decarbonise.
 These are sometimes called ‘Lukewarmers.’

 C (for Conservatives?)
-The IPCC ‘position’ (endorsed by all major scientific institutions, nearly 200 governments in Paris, and a growing number of corporations – including fossil fuel companies) comes somewhere here.
+The IPCC ‘position’ (endorsed by all major scientific institutions, nearly 200 governments in Paris, and, now, a huge number of corporations – including fossil fuel companies) comes somewhere here.
 This group is known by the ‘Antis’ as ‘Warmists.’

 D (for Doomers?)
 And finally there are the many deeply worried scientists at the other extreme, who think the situation is already very serious, and that the IPCC position is a dangerous compromise.
 Now, I can’t give you a percentage, but my genuine feeling is that this is by far the largest group.
 And that it’s growing – as researchers increasingly find that climate change is happening now, and even faster than the last IPCC summary, AR5, anticipated.

 Given that we know that there’s about a 30 year lag in the climate system (so CO2 emitted today will continue to warm the Earth for three decades even if all further emissions were stopped tonight), the precautionary position has to be the only responsible one.
-(I should mention here that my boss Professor Piers Forster recently explained that there would in fact be a significant drop in temperature if we did suddenly stop all emissions, but the lag effect would still be significant and persistent).
+(I should mention here that a collegue recently explained that there would in fact be a significant drop in temperature if we did suddenly stop all emissions, but the lag effect would still be significant and persistent).

 So given that the IPCC is the only official summary of the science we have, it has to be on IPCC projections that policy must be based.